Wanous/Irrational-sorting/README.md

 >
 > Because of that, if the sorting take to many decimals and go above the decimals that there are in the .txt file the sorting will stop.

-Anyway if you want to add more irrational numbers to the application I lead you to the `CONTRIBUTION.md` [Here](CONTRIBUTING.md)
+Anyway if you want to add more irrational numbers to the application I lead you to the `CONTRIBUTING.md` [Here](CONTRIBUTING.md)

+## The end
+**📌 Thank you for reading this article based on research that took me a lot of time to do and organize.
+If you have any remark or other things interesting to say don't hesitate to contact me.
+Every remark is appreciated**